 Physics Facilities and Equipment

-Mount Union offers an unusually comprehensive preparation for those desiring to become professional astronomers.
+Mount Union offers unusually comprehensive preparation for those desiring to become professional astronomers.
 Observational facilities located on the roof of Bracy Hall are available to qualified students.
 The on-campus observatory includes: a 12-inch Schmidt-Cassegrain telescope used for photometry, photography, and CCD digital imaging; an 11-inch Schmidt-Cassegrain telescope; a historic 9-inch f/15 refracting telescope used for the study of planetary detail and binary stars; and a portable 8-inch Schmidt-Cassegrain telescope.
 A small radio telescope is under construction.

-Astronomical support facilities include various software packages for image processing (including IRAF, which is put out by the National Optical Astronomy Observatories).
+Astronomy support facilities include various software packages for image processing (including IRAF, which is put out by the National Optical Astronomy Observatories).